Maarij/kinesis-data-streams/README.md

 * Shards have limits on how much they can read and write.
   * Write up to 1MB/s.
 1,000 records written/s with max individual payload of 1 MB.
   * Read up to 2MB/s.
 10,000 records read/s.
 Max of 5 reads/s.
 Max individual read of 10MB with 5s timeout at capacity.
-  * Enhanced fanout consumers  use a model of consumption where data is pushed to consumers to get around this.
-(2MB/s/consumer)
+  * Enhanced fanout consumers  use a model of consumption where data is pushed to consumers to get around this (2MB/s/consumer).
 * Depending on sdk `PutRecord` and `PutRecords`(batching) are the preferred approach.
-* Sequence number can guarantee ordering for a shard
+* Sequence number can guarantee ordering for a shard.
+* Kinesis Producer Library is a java specific library optimized for high-throughput producing kinesis streams.
+* Two general types of kinesis consumers: Pull (Traditional) & Push (Enhanced Fanout)
+  * Pull: ListShards, GetShardIterator, GetRecords
+  * Push: RegisterStreamConsumer, SubscribeToShard (ParallelizationFactor to scale, MaxBatchingWindow to control throughput)
   *